htakemur/EnsembleTractography/README.md

 EnsembleTractography
 ====================
-This repository contains the source code to perform the ensemble tractography and replicate key results from the following paper paper:
+This repository contains the source code to perform the ensemble tractography and replicate key results from the following paper:

-Ensemble tractography. by Takemura, H., Caiafa, C., Wandell, B. A. & Pestilli, F. In revision.
+Ensemble tractography. by Takemura, H., Caiafa, C., Wandell, B. A. & Pestilli, F. PLoS Computational Bilogy, 12(2): e1004692. https://doi.org/10.1371/journal.pcbi.1004692

-This repository is still under prepration.

 Required operating enviroment